Finding a Top Financial Advisor Firm in Cherry Hill, New Jersey

 Cypress Financial Planning

-Last but not least, Cypress Financial Planning is the only fee-only firm on the list.
+Last but not least is Cypress Financial Planning, a fee-only firm.
 This means that its advisors only sell advice - and do not sell products that would earn them commissions from third parties.
-The team at Cypress, which includes two certified financial planners (CFPs) and one MBA, manages almost $113.5 million.
+The team at Cypress includes certified financial planners (CFPs).

-The firm’s main office is in Cherry Hill with a branch in Charlottesville, Virginia.
-Cypress Financial has no asset requirement, instead charging a minimum annual management fee of $1,500 for accounts smaller than $150,000.
+Cypress Financial has no asset requirement.
 Not surprisingly, the majority of investment advisory clients are not high net worth.
-The firm also serves businesses, pension and profit-sharing plans, charitable institutions, foundations, endowments and trust programs.
+The firm also serves high-net-worth individuals, pension and profit-sharing plans and charitable institutions.

 Cypress Financial Planning Background

 Founder Jeff Jones’ career path started at Lockheed Martin, where he worked as an engineer.
 But an encounter with a financial advisor who was really an insurance salesman opened Jones’ eyes to the need for a “sales-free environment” for financial advice.
 As a result, he switched tracks, earning a master’s degree in financial engineering and taking a job in the private wealth management division at Goldman Sachs.
 He started Cypress Financial in 2009, where he is majority owner.
-The two other advisors at the firm have small stakes.
+The firm's minority owners are Benjamin J. Pitts and Evan Powers.

 The boutique shop’s main business is financial planning and investment advisory services.
 It also offers educational seminars and publishes newsletters about personal finance and economic topics.
 Additionally, it provides consulting or advisory services to employer-sponsored retirement plans.